 AWS Certified Developer – Associate

-The AWS Certified Developer – Associate certification is intended for cloud developers with at least one year of experience developing and maintaining AWS-based applications.
+The AWS Certified Developer – Associate is an entry-level cloud certification for cloud developers with at least one year of experience developing and maintaining AWS-based applications.
 It tests your knowledge of programming languages, AWS core services, AWS architecture best practices, and application lifecycle management.

 AWS Certified Solutions Architect – Professional

 Yes, you should get a job in cloud computing.
-The cloud computing industry has a very promising job outlook due to the rapid digital transformation.
-In addition, cloud professionals enjoy a very high average salary.
-With the right education, skills, and experience, you can expect a fulfilling career in this rapidly growing field.
+The cloud computing industry has a very promising job outlook due to more individuals and companies opting for cloud services to store and manage their data.
+In addition, cloud professionals enjoy competitive salaries.

 Cloud Computing FAQ

 It isn’t hard to get into cloud computing as long as you follow the necessary steps.
 The industry is broad with many career opportunities for beginners and experts.
-You can start by earning an education, gaining hands-on expertise and experience, and applying for entry-level roles.
+You can start by earning an education, gaining hands-on experience, and applying for entry-level cloud computing roles.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.